Brand Survey: 10 Questions To Ask Your Customers

 Brand surveys, as a concept, are valuable tools for brands to gain insight into their current image in their target market.
 But why should you care about your brand’s perception, especially if you’re not planning to do anything with that information?

 Because if you’re a brand, your success depends on your ability to build a reputation with customers based on their perceptions of your brand.
-The more successful your brand is, the better your reputation with potential customers and the higher your chances of selling more.
+The more successful your brand is, the better your reputation with potential customers and your chances of selling.

 2 – Determine the Ideal Sample Size for Your Questionnaire

-If you want to take a deeper dive into your brand strategy and research, you need a large sample size to represent your overall market.
-However, a colossal sample size will quickly turn into a considerable investment for your company.
+To dive deeper into your brand strategy and research, you need a large sample size to represent your overall market.
+However, a colossal sample size will quickly become a considerable investment for your company.
 So how do you find the perfect sample size?

 Sample sizes for surveys differ greatly depending on the brand’s specific needs.
-Still, it’s crucial that you understand the ideal number of participants necessary to conduct an accurate analysis.
+Still, you must understand the ideal number of participants to conduct an accurate analysis.

 When working with more prominent brands, you should be looking to test at least 300 participants, and ideally, you should have between 300 and 500.